aubreyrjones/mutagen/README.md

 Okay, stay with me for a minute.
 I've been hacking away at this engine for, like, a lot of hours now.
-I've got all the general rules to tell an exciting adventure story cut down to 4 pages that work for (most) any world unchanged.
+I've got all the general rules to tell an exciting adventure story cut down to 4 pages that work unchanged for (most) any world.
 Even if you knew you'd license an engine, did you expect to get it down to 4 pre-written pages?

 What's more, you don't even have to print those pages in your book.
 You're gonna publish them in PDFs just like you'd planned for